Monarchy of Thailand: Kings of Ayutthaya

-King Naresuan of Ayutthaya fought several wars against the Burmese to preserve Siamese independence.
+King Naresuan of Ayutthaya fought several wars against the Burmese Toungoo dynasty to preserve Siamese independence.

-The Sukhothai Kingdom was supplanted by the Ayutthaya Kingdom, which was founded in 1351 by King Ramathibodhi I. During the Ayutthayan period, the idea of kingship changed.
+The Sukhothai Kingdom was supplanted by the Ayutthaya Kingdom, which was founded in 1351 by King Ramathibodhi I. During the Ayutthayan period, the concept of kingship changed.
 Due to ancient Khmer tradition in the region, the Hindu concept of kingship was applied to the status of the leader.
 Brahmins took charge in the royal coronation.
 The king was treated as a reincarnation of Hindu gods.
 Ayutthaya historical documents show the official titles of the kings in great variation: Indra, Shiva and Vishnu, or Rama.
-Seemingly, Rama was the most popular, as in "Ramathibodhi".
-However, Buddhist influence was also evident, as many times the king's title and "unofficial" name "Dhammaraja", an abbreviation of the Buddhist Dharmaraja.
+Seemingly, Rama was the most popular, as in "Ramathibodhi."
+However, Buddhist influence was also evident, as many times the king's title and "unofficial" name "Dhammaraja", the Pali form of the Buddhist Dharmaraja.
 The two former concepts were re-established, with a third, older concept taking hold.
-This concept was called "Devaraja" (เทวราชา) (or "divine king"), which was an idea borrowed by the Khmer Empire from the Hindu-Buddhist kingdoms of Java, especially the idea of a scholar class based on Hindu Brahmins.
-The concept centered on the idea that the king was an incarnation (avatar) of the god Vishnu and that he was a Bodhisattva (enlightened one), therefore basing his power on his religious power, his moral power, and his purity of blood.
+This concept was called "Devaraja" (เทวราชา) (or "divine king"), which was a concept adopted by the Khmer Empire from the Hindu-Buddhist kingdoms of Java, especially a scholar class based on Hindu Brahmins.
+The concept centered on the belief that the king was an incarnation (avatar) of the god Vishnu and that he was a Bodhisattva (enlightened one), therefore basing his autocratic power on his religious, moral, and royal lineage.

 The king, portrayed by state interests as a semi-divine figure, then became—through a rigid cultural implementation—an object of worship and veneration to his people.
 From then on the monarchy was largely removed from the people and continued under a system of absolute rule.
 Living in palaces designed after Mount Meru ("home of the gods" in Hinduism), the kings turned themselves into a "Chakravartin", where the king became an absolute and universal lord of his realm.
 Kings demanded that the universe be envisioned as revolving around them, and expressed their powers through elaborate rituals and ceremonies.
 For four centuries these kings ruled Ayutthaya, presiding over some of the greatest period of cultural, economic, and military growth in Thai history.

 Sakdina and Rachasap

-Wat Phra Si Sanphet next to the king's palace was the most sacred temple in the kingdom of Ayutthaya.
+Wat Phra Si Sanphet next to the king's palace was the most sacred Ayutthayan temple.